Ferroin/Roll35/README.md

 ## Planned Features

-* Fix the Adept spell list to reflect the correst set of spells.
 * Allow rolling per-class for scrolls/wands.
-* Add basic usage info to the README.
 * Automatically roll random spells present in items that store spells.
 * Roll against arbitrary data tables.
 * Automatically roll for intelligence/special markings on magic items.